 Frequently Asked QuestionsWhat are the admissions criteria?
 Am I eligible to attend?Acceptance to CVPA is based on a competitive audition and review of student records to ensure success in both the demanding studio work and the challenging academic programs.
-Students who are St. Louis City residents in the 8th or 9th grade are eligible to audition.
+Students who are St. Louis City residents in the 8th or 9th grade are eligible to audition.Does a student have to live in St. Louis City to attend CVPA?

-My family just recently moved to St. Louis City.
-Am I eligible to attend?

 You may audition for the upcoming school year if you meet our eligibility requirements.
-In September of the 8th or 9th grade, students should inform their guidance counselor of their decision to audition so that an application can be completed.
+In September, as 8th or 9th graders, students should inform their guidance counselor of their decision to audition so that an application can be completed.
 Once the application is received, the student will receive information regarding the required documentation to be submitted.
 Once the information is submitted and it is deemed that the student meets the eligibility criteria, an audition is scheduled.
 Audition dates are determined by the location of the school the student is currently attending.

 All of our performances are open to the public, and people get a feel of the school by visiting our performance spaces.
 An Open House is held for accepted students each May.
 Tours for individuals may be arranged through our Dean of Arts.
 Please contact email@example.com.

-How do I order transcripts?Transcripts can be requested by calling the school at 314.771.2772 and speaking with Angela Thomas.
+Do you accept students living out of state or in a foreign country?Due to our residency requirements that a student must be a resident of the City of St. Louis, we do not audition or accept students living out of state or in a foreign country.Can you send me information about your school?All information about CVPA can be found on our website.
+We do not mail information.How do I order transcripts?Transcripts can be requested by calling the school at 314.771.2772 and speaking with Angela Thomas.
 You may also request the transcripts in writing to the school.
 The request must include student name, year of graduation, signature of student and payment of $3.00 for each copy ordered.

 How do I get tickets to events at CVPA?Tickets are generally available immediately prior to a performance at the Main Office and are for General Admission.

 Are your facilities available to outside organizations or to rent?Due to our performance calendar and production schedule, our facilities are sometimes unavailable to outside organizations, but requests are always considered.
-Visit https://www.slps.org//site/Default.aspx?PageID=17683 for more information.
+Visit Theatre Rental Information to learn more.

 Must dance, music, theater, and visual arts teachers be highly qualified?The visual and performing arts are considered a “core” subject under the federal No Child Left Behind Act (NCLB-2001).
 This requires that all teachers are highly qualified in the core academic content area(s) they teach.
 State licensure in the area taught is the first requirement for highly qualified status.
-NCLB places major emphasis upon teacher quality as a factor in improving achievement for all students.
-This emphasis grows out of the research showing that teachers’ mastery of the academic content they teach is critical to engaging students.
+NCLB places major emphasis upon quality of teachers as a factor in improving achievement for all students.
+This emphasis grows out of research showing that teachers’ mastery of the academic content they teach is critical to engaging students.

 What is the student required to bring to the audition?All applicants are to bring the following to each audition: a copy of the most recent report card and/or transcript, attendance history and discipline record.

-Are students admitted solely on the basis of their audition?No. The audition is only one criterion.
+No, the audition is only one criterion.
 Student academic records are also reviewed.
 Please note: Every applicant must submit a copy of the most recent report card and/or transcript at each audition.